-HCV ATTRIBUTE Species at Risk - Habitat

-OPERATIONAL MONITORING PROGRAM

-MANAGEMENT Eastern Whip-poor-will Habitat

-OBJECTIVE

-INDICATOR Reserve stand structure in Eastern Whip-poor-will habitat

-MONITORING/REP PORTING Monitor COSEWIC and NSDLF's websites for

-FREQUENCY recovery strategies, actions plans, and/or

-Annual special management practices developed for this species.

-DATA SOURCES COST AND DIFFICULTY

-ACCDC Low - PHP does not yet implement SMP's
+HCV ATTRIBUTE Species at Risk - Habitat OPERATIONAL MONITORING PROGRAM MANAGEMENT OBJECTIVE Eastern Whip-poor-will Habitat INDICATOR Reserve stand structure in Eastern Whip-poor-will habitat MONITORING/REPORTING FREQUENCY Monitor COSEWIC and NSDLF's websites for recovery strategies, actions plans, and/or Annual special management practices developed for this species.
+DATA SOURCES COST AND DIFFICULTY ACCDC Low - PHP does not yet implement SMP's

 The habitat characteristics of whip-poor-will are minimally impacted by forestry activities due to where they typically inhabit.
 PHP creates forest edges and openings through active management, as well as even-aged stands that can contain well-spaced trees.
-Therefore, precautionary specific special management practices are deemed to be not necessary at this time and PHP believes there is adequate habitat across the forest management area.
-However, if special management practices are developed by government or other agencies, they will be implemented as applicable to forest management.
+This species may also use barrens or regenerating forests following a disturbance, which are present across PHP's operating area.
+Currently, no special management practices exist for this species, but once developed PHP will implement them as applicable to forest management.
 If an active nest is located during regular operational activities, the activity will be stopped and the local DLF Wildlife Biologist will be notified so appropriate measures can be implemented.